Mexico urges migrants in US to 'be calm'

 The announcement comes after the US President-elect kicked off his campaign by promising to "build a great wall" and have Mexico pay for it.
 He also called some Mexicans "rapists," and added, "Some, I assume, are good people."

-In an meeting earlier in his campaign, Peña Nieto and Trump disputed who would pay for the wall -- Trump claimed payment was not discussed; Peña Nieto said he made it clear to Trump that Mexico would not be responsible.
+In a meeting earlier in his campaign, Peña Nieto and Trump disputed who would pay for the wall -- Trump claimed payment was not discussed; Peña Nieto said he made it clear to Trump that Mexico would not be responsible.

 "The Mexican people have felt hurt by the comments that have been made," the President of Mexico said after their meeting in September.
 "But I am sure that his genuine interest is to build a relationship that will give both of our society's better welfare."